Floating 0 Mosaic Substrates

 Your files will be available to download once payment is confirmed.
 Here's how.

-I don't accept returns, exchanges, or cancellations.
-But please contact me if you have any problems with your order.
+Instant download items don’t accept returns, exchanges or cancellations.
+Please contact the seller about any problems with your order.

 I am so thrilled I found this tutorial.
 It was so much fun to make.

 This tutorial was fantastic.
 The process of making the substrate was completely new to me and the instructions were clear and complete and easy to follow.
 I have made a bunch and now having fun mosaicking them.
 A very cool concept!

 This was a straight forward easy to use tutorial.
 I feel very confident moving forward that I can create many outdoor mosaic projects!
 Highly recommend.
 S.R.